data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 So then you can go back and say, “Well, it was this commit that happened.
 What was the commit before that?”
 And then what you can do is roll back your data to that previous commit and update your analyses so that it’s like you’re going back in time to that previous snapshot.
 There is a lot of tooling around that currently in place and then we’re continually adding new things in the newest release in 1.4, which will be in March, there’s going to be even more tooling around those sorts of interactions.

-**Host:** Very cool.
+**Kyle:** Very cool.
 So when I think about really high velocity applications maybe like credit card transactions or even page views or little counters on sites, it seems to me there are maybe hundreds or situations of hundreds or thousands of like transactions, individual updates per second.
 And if Pachyderm has something I could commit, that must add a little bit of overhead to generate that snapshot.
 [Are there any best practices](http://www.mdsiinc.com/news/5-reasons-business-invest-security-certifications/) or maybe can you describe how you would work with Pachyderm in situation where we have really high-velocity data?

 **Daniel:** I forget the exact number off the top of my head but the overhead as far as the metadata that’s required with these commits is actually very minimal and it happens very quickly.
 So we’ve seen people very successfully implement very quick and streaming applications in Pachyderm.